Wednesday Morning Weather Report

-High of 87° with a law of 70° with a 2% chance of rain this morning rising to 30% this afternoon
+High of 85° with a low of 69° with a 10% chance of rain this morning rising to 20% this afternoon

 This has been your weather report brought to you by the National Weather Service and your hometown, legal newspaper of record over the previous 133-years, the Jackson-Breathitt County Times-Voice.